paulofellix/awsp/README.md

 ## How it works

-The AWS CLI will use the profile present in the `AWS_PROFILE` environment variable, if no flag is set.
-This script parses the current aws profiles (`~/.aws/config`) and provides a filterable list, and then sets that environment variable based on your selection.
+The AWS CLI will use the default profile present in the `$HOME/.aws/credentials`, if no flag is set.
+This script parses the current aws profiles (`~/.aws/config`) and provides a filterable list, and then sets default profile to the selected one.

 ## Prerequisites
 Set up any number of profiles using the aws cli.